mpetroff/pannellum/doc/events.md

 Fired when a scene change is initiated.
 A `load` event will be fired when the new scene finishes loading.
 Passes scene ID string to handler.

 ## `fullscreenchange`

-Fired when browser fullscreen status changed, Passes status boolean to handler.
+Fired when browser fullscreen status changed.
+Passes status boolean to handler.

 ## `zoomchange`

-Fired when scene hfov update, Passes new hfov value to handler.
+Fired when scene hfov update.
+Passes new HFOV value to handler.

 ## `scenechangefadedone`

 If a scene transition fade interval is specified, this event is fired when the fading is completed after changing scenes.

 ## `error`